 Up to 80% of people living with MS will experience a sexual challenge throughout their lifetime.
 However, sexual challenges are not just experienced by people living with MS. Approximately 35-40% of people in the general population also experience sexual difficulties.

-The foundation to a good sex life is communication, especially in committed relationships.
-Only 9% of heterosexual couples report feeling comfortable talking about sex.
-Compare that to homosexual couples.
+The foundation of a good sex life is communication.
+Only 9% of heterosexual couples report feeling comfortable talking about sex, which is less than homosexual couples.
 In a 12-year study conducted by Dr. Gottman and Dr. Levenson, they found that same-sex couples were more direct in conflict management, less physiologically flooded during conflict, used humor to reduce conflict tension, talked more directly about sex, and overall reported a more contented sexual relationship.
 Often a foundation of strong relational intimacy can lead to an overall better sex life.

 A few suggestions for building intimacy include:

 Outside of physical and emotional intimacy, there are a variety of medical reasons that can interfere with sex.
 They can be directly related to lesions on the brain or spinal cord (e.g., numbness, loss of desire, vaginal dryness, erectile dysfunction).
 They can be due to MS symptoms (e.g., pain, spasticity, fatigue, bladder/bowel incontinence, mobility issues), medications (e.g., anti-depressants), or medical treatments and interventions (e.g., catheters).

 Sex can also be impacted by anxiety, depression, relationship role changes, or low self-esteem.
 It is important to explore all of these potential causes.
 This can be done by speaking to your health care team, or working with a sexual specialist like a pelvic floor physical therapist or a sex therapist.